mansuf/mangadex-downloader/docs/cli_usage/advanced.md

 This method require authentication
 ```

-mangadex-downloader support download from user library.
+mangadex-downloader supports download from user library.
 Just type `library`, login, and select which manga you want to download.

 For example: